 - SSH client on your computer

-- knowledge about your websites content to set the headers accordingly
+- knowledge about your website’s future content to set the HTTP response headers accordingly

-In order to use HTTPS (and in some other cases), you need a digital certificate which you can obtain from Let’s Encrypt or other so-called “certificate authorities”.
+To use HTTPS (and in some other cases), you need a digital certificate that you can obtain from Let’s Encrypt or other so-called “certificate authorities.”
 The basic idea of certificates is quite simple.
 Imagine the following scenario:

-You want to buy alcoholic beverages and the store clerk asks for your identity card to check your age.
-Your ID card was issued by an authority.
+You want to buy alcoholic beverages, and the store clerk asks for your identity card to check your age.
+An authority issued your ID card.
 The store clerk trusts the authority which signed your ID card.
 Eventually, he trusts you due to the signed ID card you provided.

-In our online world, servers provide certificates which are signed by certificate authorities.
+In our online world, servers provide certificates that are signed by certificate authorities.
 Clients trust certificate authorities.
 So, clients need to check if your server provides a valid certificate.
-The actual process is a bit more complicated and there are several pitfalls (e.g. certificate revocation), but this is the basic idea.
+The actual process is a bit more complicated, and there are several pitfalls (e.g., certificate revocation), but this is the basic idea.

-As a server administrator, you can obtain three different types of certificates: DV (domain validated), OV (organization validated) and EV (extended validation).
+As a server administrator, you can obtain three different types of certificates: DV (domain validated), OV (organization validated), and EV (extended validation).
 Nearly all common web browsers don’t differentiate between DV and OV certificates.
 EV certificates should be more trustworthy in theory since you must provide more information to prove your identity.
 However, there are more and more security experts who are convinced that EV certificates die soon.
 Besides, major web browsers like Chrome/Chromium and Firefox started to remove visual indicators for EV certificates.
 So, EV certificates look like DV/OV certificates for users.

 What is TLS?

-The cryptographic parameters are grouped and called “cipher suites”.
-Cipher suites prior to TLS version 1.3 (published this year) define:
+Cryptographic parameters are grouped and called “cipher suites.”
+Cipher suites before TLS version 1.3 (published in August 2018) define: